-Condensation essentially is when moisture is absorbed into the warm atmosphere of a property and then as the property cools down the moisture condenses on cold surfaces such as on windows or windowsills.
+Condensation is the process of moisture being absorbed into the warm atmosphere of a property, and then (as the property cools down), the moisture condenses onto cold surfaces, such as windows, lintels, exterior walls, or windowsills.

-Condensation is one of the most common forms of dampness found in buildings and can lead to all manner of problems from peeling wallpapers through to unhealthy living conditions and mould growth issues.
+Condensation is one of the most common forms of dampness found in buildings, and it can lead to all manner of problems.
+These problems might include peeling wallpapers, ruined plasterboard, rotten timber, and even lead to unhealthy living conditions and black mould growth issues.

-The reason that problems with condensation are on the increase is because of increased standards of insulation, double glazing and draught proofing making properties more airtight and resulting in moisture laden air staying within the property.
+The reason that condensation-based problems are on the rise is because of several different factors.
+The increased standards of insulation in the UK, double glazing, and draught proofing which makes properties more airtight have all resulted in more moisture-laden air becoming trapped within the property.

 What Causes Condensation?

-Warm air can hold more water vapour than cold air – the warmer the air the more water it can hold and conversely the cooler the air the less it can hold.
+Because warm air can hold more water vapour than cold air, it follows that the warmer the air the more water it can hold, and conversely the cooler the air the less it can hold.

-Thus, given this fact, it becomes evident that if warm moisture-laden air is cooled there will become a point at which the air is cooled to such a level it can longer hold the moisture present.
+So, it becomes evident that if warm moisture-laden air is cooled there will become a point at which the air is so cold it will no longer be able to hold its moisture.

-It is at this point that the excess moisture starts to change from its vapour state into a liquid and effectively drops out of the air – this is what we see as condensation.
+At this point, the excess moisture starts to revert from a vapour back into a liquid form.
+This is the process we know as condensation.

-By and large condensation is noticeable and easy to spot when it forms on non-absorbent surfaces for example windows or tiles.
-On more absorbent surfaces, however, it may go unnoticed until mould growth or damage to decorative finishes occurs.
+By and large, condensation is noticeable and easy to spot when it forms on non-absorbent surfaces.
+When it’s on windows or tiles for example it might be easy to spot and wipe clean.
+However, on more absorbent surfaces it may go unnoticed until mould growth or damage to decorative finishes occurs.

-The mould growth is normally associated with a musty smell.
-It is at this stage that you may need advice on controlling condensation within the property.
-For more information about what causes condensation visit our causes of condensation page.
+The musty smell associated with mould growth might start to get stronger as more condensation builds up, and ventilation or remediation isn’t carried out.
+It’s at this stage that you may need advice on controlling condensation within the property.
+For more information about the causes of condensation, you can always read through our “what causes condensation” page.

 Did you know?